-As of the date of this Report, other than as set forth below, there have been no material changes with respect to those risk factors previously disclosed in our (i) IPO Registration Statement (as defined below), (ii) Annual Report on Form 10-K for the year ended December 31, 2021, as filed with the SEC on April 1, 2022 and (iii) Quarterly Report on Form 10-Q for the period ended March 31, 2022, as filed with the SEC on May 16, 2022.
+As of the date of this Report, there have been no material changes with respect to those risk factors previously disclosed in our (i) IPO Registration Statement (as defined below), (ii) Annual Report on Form 10-K for the year ended December 31, 2021, as filed with the SEC on April 1, 2022 and (iii) Quarterly Reports on Form 10-Q for the period ended March 31, 2022 and June 30, 2022, as filed with the SEC on May 16, 2022 and August 12, 2022, respectively.
 Any of these factors could result in a significant or material adverse effect on our results of operations or financial condition.
 Additional risks could arise that may also affect our business or ability to consummate an initial business combination.
 We may disclose changes to such risk factors or disclose additional risk factors from time to time in our future filings with the SEC.